KimmoValkonen/lecture3/activity1/README.md

 - Refer to the following link.
 Discuss how bubble sort works: https://opendsa-server.cs.vt.edu/embed/bubblesortAV

+# Answer: Bubble sort for each pass compares each number to next one and swaps bigger one to the right, until it's in the final position, then loops again.

 ## Task 2

 - Refer to the following link.
 Your task is to show the behavior for one iteration of the outer for loop of Bubble Sort (Try at least 3 cases). https://opendsa-server.cs.vt.edu/ODSA/Exercises/Sorting/BubsortPRO.html

+# Answer: Done

 ## Task 3